 - Running software from a suspicious source

-- Using an attachment such as USB stick containing malicious software
+- Using an attachment such as a USB stick containing malicious software

 To avoid being infected by Trojan Horses on your computer system, avoid downloading or running any files on any of your devices if you’re not 100% sure of their source.